eduance/big-o-grader/README.md

-## Readme

-### Get started quickly

-- Use ddev to quickly boot this app, it should take you less than 2 minutes to set it up!
-Check: https://ddev.com/get-started/

-### Message from me
+# Quick Setup Guide

+Jumpstart your app using **ddev**!
+Setting it up should be a breeze and take you under 2 minutes.
+For guidance, visit [Ddev's Getting Started Guide](https://ddev.com/get-started/).

+## A Note from the Developer

-Hi there!
+Hey there!

-I have been building this fun little project and I have spent about 7 hours on the assignment.
-Most of my time was me just having a bunch of fun and playing with different ways of wishful coding, some making sure my calculations were right and just finding out how to calculate a Pearson Correlation Coeffecient.

-Besides that I did my best to showcase my Laravel skills.

-In total I have spent about 7 hours on the assignment.
-One hour was me literally binging videos, trying to really understand the statistics part.

-Hope I have been able to trigger some emotions.
-Let me know what you think.
+I've been immersed in crafting this engaging project.
+Of the 7 hours I dedicated to it, I relished experimenting with various forms of wishful coding, ensuring the accuracy of my calculations, and delving deep into the intricacies of the Pearson Correlation Coefficient.

+I've also taken this opportunity to highlight my expertise in Laravel.

+Out of the total time spent, an entire hour was me engrossed in educational videos, aiming to thoroughly grasp the statistical components.

+I hope my work resonates with you.
+I'd love to hear your thoughts!